nautobot/nautobot-app-circuit-maintenance/README.md

 #### 2.1 Define Notification Sources in `configuration.py`

-In the `PLUGINS_CONFIG`, under the `nautobot_circuit_maintenance` key, we should define the Notification Sources that will be able later in the UI.
+In the `PLUGINS_CONFIG`, under the `nautobot_circuit_maintenance` key, we should define the Notification Sources that will be able later in the UI, where you will be able to **validate** if the authentication credentials provided are working fine or not.

 There are two mandatory attributes (other keys are dependent on the integration type, and will be documented below):

 - `name`: Name to identify the Source and will be available in the UI.
 - `url`: URL to reach the Notification Source (i.e. `imap://imap.gmail.com:993`)

-> Currently, only IMAP email box integration is supported as URL scheme,
+> Currently, only IMAP and HTTPS (accounts.google.com) integrations are supported as URL scheme

 ##### IMAP